9 Shampoo & Hair Washing Myths Debunked | Philip Kingsley

-Here, our experts debunk some of the most common misconceptions we encounter at the Philip Kingsley Clinics in both London and New York.
+Trichology experts from Philip Kingsley debunk some of the most common misconceptions about shampooing and hair washing that we encounter at our clinics in both London and New York.

 If you have recently been ill or are experiencing hormone fluctuations, this may also alter your hair’s appearance and condition.
 But the same shampoo used on the same hair under the same conditions produces the same results.

-Will frequent shampooing/washing my hair everyday strip my hair of its natural oils?
+3. Will washing my hair everyday strip my hair of its natural oils?

 Not at all!
 Everyone regularly produces sebum, a natural oil secreted by the sebaceous (oil) glands attached to each of your hair follicles.
 Washing simply cleanses the build-up of old oil on your hair and stops your strands from becoming limp, greasy and smelly.
 Your sebaceous glands will soon secrete fresh oil to help keep your hair supple and soft.